jstonge/blog/src/posts/timeline-eco-networks.md

 published: true
 ---

-I wrote a small [observable framework entry](https://jstonge.observablehq.cloud/hello-research-groups/results/timeline) for visualizing the evolution of both coauthors and papers for a given author.
-What i like about it is that we can see a wide variability of patterns of coauthorships and productivity, that we know are closely related.
+This is a small [observable framework entry](https://jstonge.observablehq.cloud/hello-research-groups/results/timeline) for visualizing the history of ecological networks, as told by Dominique Gravel at NetSci 2024.

 <br>
 <iframe